clemjvdm/nixos-config/README.md

 ### Installation

-Please read the 'State of the config' section before installing this.
+**⚠️ please read the 'State of the config' section before installing ⚠️**

 First install NixOS, either with the minimal or GUI installer, by following the steps on the NixOS docs.
 Before running `nixos-install` make sure to add 'git' to the list of packages to install in 'configuration.nix'.